-A well-researched presentation will impress your boss and also be of use to them.
+A well-researched presentation will impress your boss and be useful to them.

 4. Offer Different Perspectives

-A presentation to your superiors is never complete without a form of bench marking.
-As your boss analyzes your proposals, they want to compare it to best practices in that area to gauge its potential.
+A presentation to your superiors is never complete without a form of benchmarking.
+As your boss analyzes your proposals, they want to compare them to best practices in that area to gauge their potential.

 A staff member pitching for a new product line might compare and contrast the potential product against comparable competitor releases.

-In doing this, they demonstrate their ability to do market research and offer an alternative view to the executive that can help them decide on the proposal.
+In doing this, they demonstrate their ability to do market research and offer an alternative view to the executive to help them decide on the proposal.

 5. Highlight the Benefit